Home » Glossary on Penis Enlargement, Anatomy & Urology » Urinary incontinence

 Traumatic injuries

-- Injuries to the spinal cord or pelvis can damage the nerves responsible for bladder control, which can lead to incontinence.
+- Injuries to the spinal cord or pelvis: Injuries in these areas can damage important nerves.
+This impairs bladder control and can lead to urinary incontinence.

 Genetic factors

-- In some cases, a genetic predisposition can increase the risk of urinary incontinence, especially if there is a family history of prostate disease.
+- Genetic predisposition: In some cases, genetic predisposition also increases the risk of urinary incontinence.
+This is particularly true if there is a family history of prostate disease or bladder dysfunction.

 Conclusion

-Urinary incontinence in men can be caused by a variety of factors that often interact with each other.
-Treatment depends on the specific cause, so an accurate diagnosis by a doctor is crucial for effective treatment.
+Urinary incontinence in men can be caused by a variety of different factors that often interact and influence each other.
+As the symptoms can have physical as well as neurological or lifestyle-related causes, a precise medical assessment is particularly important.
+The choice of suitable treatment always depends on the underlying cause, which is why a precise diagnosis by a doctor is crucial for an effective and individually tailored therapy.